singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 89  }
 ```

 Alternatively, we could have implemented  Directory such that it contains separate  lists for files and subdirectories.
-This makes the nurnberOfFiles() method  a bit cleaner, since it doesn't need to use the instanceof operator, but it does prohibit us from cleanly sorting files and directories by dates or names.
+This makes the numberOfFiles() method  a bit cleaner, since it doesn't need to use the instanceof operator, but it does prohibit us from cleanly sorting files and directories by dates or names.

 **7.12  Hash  Table:**   Design and  implement  a hash table  which uses  chaining (linked lists) to handle collisions.